rccordell/cv/Cordell-CV.md

 "'Enslaving You, Body and Soul': The Uses of Temperance in *Uncle Tom's Cabin* and 'Anti-Tom' Fiction," *Studies in American Fiction* (Spring 2008)

 ### Book Chapters and Collections

 "Teaching Humanistic Data Analysis," *Digital Scholarship, Digital Classrooms: New International Perspectives on Research and Teaching*, Gale Cengage (2019), [also available open access online](https://ryancordell.org/research/teachingHDA/)

 "Kaleidoscopic Pedagogy: The Idea of a C19 Classroom Laboratory," with Benjamin Doyle and Elizabeth Hopwood, for *Teaching with Digital Humanities: Tools and Methods for Nineteenth Century American Literature*, ed.
 Jennifer Travis and Jessica DeSpain, University of Illinois Press (November 2018)

-"Special Collections for All: Open, Digital Archives to Public Writing in the Literature Classroom," forthcoming in *Teaching Literature with Digital Assignments*, ed.
+"Special Collections for All: Open, Digital Archives to Public Writing in the Literature Classroom," in *Teaching Literature with Digital Assignments*, ed.
 Tim Hetland, Bedford/St. Martin's (2017)

 "How Not to Teach Digital Humanities," *Debates in the Digital Humanities 2016*, University of Minnesota Press (April 2016), [also available online](http://dhdebates.gc.cuny.edu/debates/text/87)

 "Viral Textuality in Nineteenth-Century U.S. Newspaper Exchanges," in [*Virtual Victorians: Networks, Connections, Technologies*](http://www.amazon.com/gp/product/1137398205/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=1137398205&linkCode=as2&tag=ryacorsonlhom-20&linkId=5FUIFHQGCAK45R56), ed.
 Veronica Alfano and Andrew Stauffer, Palgrave MacMillan (May 2015)

 "'This Flattering Millennium Theory': Denominationalism Against Millennialism in James Fenimore Cooper's *The Crater*," in *Apocalypse and the Millennium in the American Civil War Era*, ed.
 Ben Wright and Zachary W. Dresser, Louisiana State University Press (2013)

 ### Refereed Conference Proceedings